 EarthLink Internet in Washington at a Glance

 EarthLink delivers fiber, DSL, and fixed wireless internet across Washington, with plans starting at $49.99 per month.
-Fiber speeds reach up to 5 Gbps in select Washington metro areas like Seattle, while fixed wireless provides coverage where fiber has not yet been deployed.
+Fiber speeds reach up to 5 Gbps in select Washington metro areas like Seattle.
+While fixed wireless provides coverage where fiber has not yet been deployed.

 About EarthLink Internet in Washington

 As home to multiple tech giants and a massive tech workforce, Washington residents benefit from EarthLink's multi-technology approach to internet service.
-EarthLink partners with major infrastructure providers to deliver fiber-optic connections in metropolitan areas like Seattle, Tacoma, Spokane, and Vancouver (WA), offering symmetrical speeds that support streaming, gaming, remote work, and smart home devices simultaneously.
+EarthLink partners with major infrastructure providers to deliver fiber-optic connections in metropolitan areas like Seattle, Tacoma, Spokane.
+Vancouver (WA), offering symmetrical speeds that support streaming, gaming, remote work, and smart home devices simultaneously.

 Washington state is home to tech giants like Amazon and Microsoft, making the Puget Sound region one of the nation's most demanding broadband markets.
 Eastern Washington, separated by the Cascades, has a distinct and less-connected landscape.
-In the rural Palouse, Olympic Peninsula, and San Juan Islands, EarthLink's fixed wireless option provides an alternative to traditional wired connections, delivering up to 100 Mbps download speeds without the need for a phone line or cable infrastructure.
+In the rural Palouse, Olympic Peninsula.
+San Juan Islands, EarthLink's fixed wireless option provides an alternative to traditional wired connections, delivering up to 100 Mbps download speeds without the need for a phone line or cable infrastructure.
 This flexibility makes EarthLink a viable option for Washington residents across a range of communities.

 EarthLink Internet Plans in Washington